 Author and principal at the social impact consultancies Dax-Dev and Third Settlements.

-Assistant Superintendent/Principal, Evanston Township High School D202, Evanston, IL
+Superintendent, Evanston Township High School D202, Evanston, IL

 Letters to My White Male Friends: A Conversation with Dax-Devlon Ross, J.D.